Portugal’s Golden Visa Continues to Attract More and More Brazilian Investors

 Politics and Economics of Brazils Are Pushing its Citizens Away From It

-Brazil is not going through a very stable phase of its political existence, that is for certain.
-Jair Bolsonaro’s election recently, with his Donald Trump like attitude, led many to believe that the country will face some issues with its own society and economics during his term.
-His plans to increase the retirement age for Brazilians from mid-50s to mid-60s will make the country a lot of money but obviously it is not very welcomed by the Brazilians working class.
-Many prefer to get their retirement advantages earlier on, and are thus looking for other countries they can call home and thus get away from the economic decisions made by their new president.
+Brazil’s political arena is going through some changes.
+The future of economy and social standing is yet to be seen under Jair Bolsonaro’s rule.
+He plans to increase the retirement age for Brazilians from the mid-50s to mid-60s.
+This will save a lot of funds for the country, but naturally, it is not welcomed by the Brazilian working class.
+Many prefer to get their retirement advantages earlier on and are thus looking for other countries they can call home and therefore get away from the economic decisions made by their new president.

-Of course, these Brazilians could look for many countries to invest in but Portugal Golden Visa is often their go to due to a couple of very simple reasons.
+Of course, these Brazilians could look for many countries to invest in, but Portugal Golden Visa is often their go-to due to a couple of essential reasons.
 The shared culture is one of them.
-The tax benefits Portuguese government bestows upon those that get its residence permit is another.
-Perhaps more importantly Portugal offers Brazilians a safe port, away from the many criminal activities they suffer at home as Portugal continues to be one of the safest countries on Earth.
+The tax benefits are yet another.
+Though more importantly, Portugal offers Brazilians a safe port, away from the uncertainty and lack of security they suffer from at home.
+Portugal, on the contrary, continues to be one of the safest countries in the world.
 These and more cause Brazilians to flock into the little country on the side of Iberia in increasing numbers.
 The Portugal Golden Visa program requires a minimum of €500.000 real estate investment.
 The Golden Visa holders have the right to travel within the Schengen Area without a visa.